 Information for 2013 trials will be updated as needed until final reports are posted.

 The 2013 Arkansas peanut crop is on track to have the highest yield and grade since peanut production returned to the state in 2010.
 Last year was a very good year for peanut production with an average yield of 4,500 lb/A and grade of 73.
-Though 40% of the runner peanut crop has yet
+Though 40% of the runner peanut crop has yet to

 Continue reading Arkansas peanut harvest exceeds expectations

 Soybean rust has been confirmed in eighteen Arkansas counties: Arkansas, Chicot, Cross, Drew, Desha, Green, Jackson, Jefferson, Lawrence, Lincoln, Lonoke, Mississippi, Monroe, Phillips, Prairie, Randolph, White, and Woodruff.
 The number of positive counties is similar to mid-October in 2012 with a total count of 20.
-Most of these observations were made within the past
+Most of these observations were made within the past ten

 Continue reading Late season rains contribute to spread of SBR across Arkansas

 We have been receiving numerous phone calls about Dectes stem borer in soybean this year.
 We began seeing large numbers of adults in soybean fields as early as mid-June this year and populations appeared to peak in early- to mid-July.
-Now we are beginning to receive reports of severe infestations in maturing Group IV
+Now we are beginning to receive reports of severe infestations in maturing Group IV and

 Continue reading Dectes stem borer is making its presence known